Low FODMAP Spinach Strawberry Salad

 Next – make sure you include ALL the macro’s (carbs, proteins, fats) in addition to the veggies so that you are sustained for more than an hour or two.

-- This means including some type of carb (i.e. fruit or roasted sweet potatoes or cooked rice/quinoa), protein (cheese, beans, chicken, or hard boiled egg etc.), and fat (non-diet dressing, oil and vinegar, sliced avocado and/or nuts).
+- This means including some type of carb (i.e. fruit or roasted sweet potatoes or cooked rice/quinoa), protein (cheese, beans, chicken, or hard boiled egg etc.), and fat (dressing, oil and vinegar, sliced avocado and/or nuts).
 Those are just some ideas. 🙂

-This kind is my favorite: Springtime Spinach Strawberry Splendor Salad.
+This kind is my favorite, and what I’ve been making quite often: Low FODMAP Springtime Spinach Strawberry Splendor Salad.

-AKA: a bed of baby spinach tossed with fresh strawberries, sliced cucumbers, creamy goat cheese and crunchy pecans drizzled in a sweet raw honey balsamic glaze… basically a 5-star meal and even good enough to be a dessert (according to my mom at least)!
+AKA: a bed of baby spinach tossed with fresh strawberries, sliced cucumbers, creamy goat cheese and crunchy pecans drizzled in a naturally sweetened balsamic glaze… basically a 5-star meal and even good enough to be a dessert!

 - Dark leafy greens like spinach, arugula, kale, romaine, collards etc. pack the most incredible nutritional punch.
 Iron, calcium, magnesium, manganese, vitamin A, B vitamins, vitamin C, folate, beta-carotene, vitamin K… I could go on. 😉